near/near-wallet/README.md

 Getting started
 ===

-The commands to run this Docker setup are included in a script in the project root.
-Do the following to execute this script:
+To build locally, run this command in the project directory:

-`./build-image.sh`
+`yarn && yarn start`